Structural properties in the diffusion of the solar photovoltaic in Italy: individual people/householder vs firms: The Mean-Field Game approach

 \subsection{Simulations}

-Simulating the forward-backward mean field system above is less straightforward than a usual initial value problem.
+Simulating the mean-field Nash equilibrium in Theorem \ref{th:nash} is less straightforward than a usual initial value problem since from the ODE point of view this problem is somewhat non-standard as variable has initial conditions whereas the other variable have prescribed terminal data.
 We have used a shooting method, namely looking for the initial condition of the variable $\widetilde{v}_{D}\left( t\right) $ which, along with the initial condition $p_{0}$, solving forward the system, we get $\widetilde{v}_{D}\left( T\right) =0$.

 The result, illustrated in Figure \ref{fig:games} is that the curve $\widetilde{p} _{G}\left( t\right) $ is concave.
-Namely, the result is completely different from the exponential growth of the Markovian model.
+Namely, the result is completely different from the exponential growth of the Markov model.
 Tuning the parameters, it may fit the data, as shown in the figure.

-Let us stress the intuitive reason for the concavity, opposite to exponential growth: it stands in the intimate structure of a game, opposite to a Markovian mechanism.
+Let us stress the intuitive reason for the concavity, opposite to exponential growth: it stands in the intimate structure of a game, opposite to a Markov mechanism.
 In a game, agents have a tendency to act in advance, to anticipate the move of the other players.
 The reason is the limited amount of subsidies, which does not allow to get them if they are exhausted by other players before.
 This is the opposite of procrastination, in a sense.